Order Tracking

 Key enhancements:

-Introduced visal indicators to help with scanning and quick digestion of informatrion.
+Introduced visual indicators to help with scanning and information consumption.

 Communicate the bad

-Through user interviews, customers expect to be over communicated with and that means telling them whats going wrong.
+Through user interviews, customers expect to be overcommunicated with ,and that means telling them what’s

 Email Enhancements